pingcap/docs/develop/dev-guide-bookshop-schema-design.md

 #### Set the data volume

-You can specify the amount of data to be generated in each database table by configuring the following parameters:
+You can specify the volume of data to be generated in each database table by configuring the following parameters:

 | Parameter        | Default value   | Description                              |
 | ----------- | -------- | --------------------------------- |